-Our current catalog of AS SNVs is detected from lymphoblastoid cell lines (LCLs), which is also the predominant cell-line type in the literature.
-However, it has already been known that there is considerable variability in regulation of gene expression in different tissues.46 Data from projects, such as GTEx46, which has more functional assays and sequencing in other tissues and cell lines can be incorporated to provide a more wholesome AS analysis.
+Our current catalog of allele-specific SNVs is detected from lymphoblastoid cell lines (LCLs), which is also the predominant cell-line type in the literature.
+However, it has already been known that there is considerable variability in regulation of gene expression in different tissues.47 Data from projects, such as GTEx47, which has more functional assays and sequencing in other tissues and cell lines can be incorporated to provide a more complete allele-specific analysis.
 Furthermore, our search for datasets shows a dearth of personal genomes with corresponding ChIP-seq and RNA-seq data in non-European populations.
-It could be a strong reflection on the lack of large-scale functional genomics assays in specific ethnic groups – a concern echoed previously in population genetics and is recently being increasingly addressed.47 Since many AS variants have been found to be rare at both the individual and the sub-population level, it is of great interest and importance that more individuals of diverse ancestries be represented.
+It could be a strong reflection on the lack of large-scale functional genomics assays in specific ethnic groups – a concern echoed previously in population genetics and is recently being increasingly addressed.48 Since many allele-specific variants have been found to be rare at both the individual and the sub-population level, it is of great interest and importance that more individuals of diverse ancestries be represented.

 In conclusion, there is great value and utility in integrating existing data.
-Even though an AS approach is able to detect many AS SNVs for a single personal genome, the increase in quantity and diversity of personal genomes will raise the number of rare AS SNVs detected.
-Additionally, more accurate datasets will be made available in the near future as allelic information becomes more precise with the advent of longer reads to help in haplotype reconstruction and phasing in next-generation sequencing.48–50 As more diverse and accurate personal genomes and functional genomics data become available, a pipeline that processes them efficiently and in a uniform fashion is essential.
+Even though an allele-specific approach is able to detect many allele-specific SNVs for a single personal genome, the increase in quantity and diversity of personal genomes will raise the number of rare allele-specific SNVs detected.
+Additionally, more accurate datasets will be made available in the near future as allelic information becomes more precise with the advent of longer reads to help in haplotype reconstruction and phasing in next-generation sequencing.49–51 As more diverse and accurate personal genomes and functional genomics data become available, a pipeline that processes them efficiently and in a uniform fashion is essential.
 AlleleDB is easily scaled to accommodate new individual genomes, tissue and cell types.
 Such should be especially valuable, not only for researchers interested in allele-specific regulation but also for the scientific community at large.

 Materials and Methods

 Construction of diploid personal genomes

-There are a total of 381 genomes used in this study: 379 unrelated genomes, of low-coverage (average depth of 2.2 to 24.8) from Utah residents in the United States with Northern and Western European ancestry (CEU), Han Chinese from Beijing, China (CHB), Finnish from Finland (FIN), British in England and Scotland (GBR), Japanese from Tokyo, Japan (JPT), Toscani from Italy (TSI), and Yorubans from Ibadan, Nigeria (YRI) and 3 high-coverage genomes from the CEU trio family (average read depth of 30x from Broad Institute’s, GATK Best Practices v3; variants are called by UnifiedGenotyper).
+There is a total of 382 genomes used in this study: 379 unrelated genomes, of low-coverage (average depth of 2.2 to 24.8) from Utah residents in the United States with Northern and Western European ancestry (CEU), Han Chinese from Beijing, China (CHB), Finnish from Finland (FIN), British in England and Scotland (GBR), Japanese from Tokyo, Japan (JPT), Toscani from Italy (TSI), and Yorubans from Ibadan, Nigeria (YRI) and 3 high-coverage genomes from the CEU trio family (average read depth of 30x from Broad Institute’s, GATK Best Practices v3; variants are called by UnifiedGenotyper).
 Each diploid personal genome is constructed from the SNVs and short indels (both autosomal and sex chromosomes) of the corresponding individual found in the 1000 Genomes Project.
 This is constructed using the tool, vcf2diploid.16 Essentially, each variant (SNV or indel) found in the individual’s genome is incorporated into the human reference genome, hg19.
 Most of the heterozygous variants are phased in the 1000 Genomes Project; those that are not, are randomly phased.
 As a result, two haploid genomes for each individual are constructed.
 When this is applied to the family of CEU trio, for each child’s genome, these haploid genomes become the maternal and paternal genomes, since the parental genotypes are known.
 Subsequently, at a heterozygous locus in the child’s genome, if at least one of the parents has a homozygous genotype, the parental allele can be known.
-However, for each of the genomes of the 379 unrelated individuals, the alleles, though phased, are of unknown parental origin.
+However, for each of the genomes of the 379 unrelated individuals and the 2 parents from the CEU trio, the alleles, though phased, are of unknown parental origin.